 3. Reflect on the Scripture:

 Verses 1-5 provide the historical context for the birth of Jesus found in verses 6-7.
-Luke mentioned Caesar Augustus, which grounded the birth of Jesus to a fixed point in history, during the rise of the Roman Empire.
+Luke mentioned Caesar Augustus, which grounded the birth of Jesus to a fixed point in history during the rise of the Roman Empire.
 The reader is reminded that God’s people were still oppressed by a foreign power and in need of his salvation.
-A natural contrast is evident between the mention of this Roman decree by a mighty and powerful earthly ruler versus the humble and lowly birth of the Messiah.
-In this way, from the beginning, Jesus shattered numerous Messianic expectations, and he would continue to do so throughout his life and ministry.
+A natural contrast is evident between the mention of this Roman decree by a powerful earthly ruler versus the humble, lowly birth of the Messianic King of the Jews.
+In this way, from the beginning, Jesus shattered Messianic expectations and would continue to do so throughout his life and ministry.

-Mary gave birth to Jesus and placed him in a “manger.”
+Mary gave birth to Jesus and placed him in a "manger."
 This word means a feeding trough for animals.
 Joseph and Mary found themselves in the animal quarters of the home because the guest room was unavailable.
-Most likely, they stayed at a relative's home, and it was overcrowded because of the census.
+Most likely, they stayed at a relative's home, which was overcrowded because of the census.
 They would never be turned away because their culture valued hospitality.
-However, others in the house had “seniority” when it came to the guest quarters.
-Mary and Joseph had to settle for whatever was available.
+There were others in the house who probably had "seniority" regarding the guest quarters.
+Therefore, Mary and Joseph had to settle with whatever was available.